Gtsind/hogwarts-houses-app/README.md

 # Hogwarts Houses App

 Live Demo : [hogwarts-houses-app](https://hogwarts-houses-app-bdyn.vercel.app)

 Backend API : [hogwarts-backend](https://hogwarts-backend-bq1b.onrender.com/houses)

 Hogwarts Houses App is a full-stack web application that allows users to explore information about the four Hogwarts houses.
-Users can search for houses by name (e.g gry, huff) and view details such as the founder, house colors and defining traits.
+Users can search for houses by name (e.g `gry`, `huff`) and view details such as the founder, house colors and defining traits.
 The backend serves houses data via a RESTful API including filtering logic based on query parameters.
 Built with React/TailwindCSS on the frontend and Node.js/Express on the backend.